Medicare can be confusing, but some baseline knowledge can go a long way.

 What are the penalties for late enrollment in Medicare?

-If you miss the seven month IEP, then you can generally sign up for Part A at any time if you have earned premium-free Part A through payroll contributions made during your or your spouse’s employment history (at least 10 years).
-If you’re not eligible for premium-free Part A, then a premium is charged for coverage.
-Enrollment should still occur when turning age 65 or late enrollment penalties will apply, and you would only be able to enroll in Part A and B during the next annual GEP period of January 1 to March 31.
+If you miss the seven month IEP, you can generally sign up for Part A at any time if you have earned premium-free Part A through payroll contributions made during your or your spouse's employment history (at least 10 years).
+If you're not eligible for premium-free Part A, then a premium is charged for coverage.
+Enrollment should still occur when turning age 65 or late enrollment penalties will apply, and you would only be able to enroll in Part A and B during the next annual GEP period from January 1 to March 31.

 Unless you qualify for enrollment during a SEP, when a late enrollment penalty would be waived, you would incur a Part B late enrollment penalty.
 Note that the Part B late enrollment penalty is not a one-time payment.
 Instead, the penalty applies every month that you have Medicare Part B for your lifetime.
 Your monthly Part B premium could go up as much as 10% for each 12-month period that you were eligible to have Part B but did not.